clauderic/react-infinite-calendar/README.md

 Reporting Issues
 ----------------
 If you find an [issue](https://github.com/clauderic/react-infinite-calendar/issues), please report it along with any relevant details to reproduce it.
-The easiest way to do so is to fork this [jsfiddle](https://jsfiddle.net/clauderic/4rhn03do/).
+The easiest way to do so is to [fork this sandbox on CodeSandbox](https://codesandbox.io/s/zroj1zp7v4).

 Contributions
 ------------